alpha-k911/sqli-labs/README.md

 # SQLi-labs

-**In this Repository, I have published the write-ups all the levels in SQLi-labs **
+** In this Repository, I have published the write-ups for all the levels in SQLi-labs **

 ## About